FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 1. Understand what is Version Control and the need for it.

 #.
-Create and use repository on a daily basis
+Create and use a repository on a daily basis.

 ..
 R3

-First, let's understand what Version Control is
+First, let's understand what 'Version Control' is.

 ..
 L3